-- It is the Healthcare Provider’s responsibility to keep its Account details, username and password confidential.
+- It is the Healthcare Provider’s responsibility to keep their Account details, username and password confidential.
 The Healthcare Provider is liable for all activity on its Account.
 The Healthcare Provider agrees that it will not disclose its password to any third party and that it will take sole responsibility for any activities or actions under its Account, whether or not it has authorised such activities or actions.

 - The Healthcare Provider will immediately notify Doctoroo of any unauthorised use of its Account.

 - Each Healthcare Provider should report to Doctoroo, any activities or requests of Users which are, or which the Healthcare Provider reasonably believes to be: